The endocrine cell-specific proteome

 Pancreatic endocrine cells

-As shown in Table 1, 321 genes are elevated in Leydig cells compared to other cell types.
+As shown in Table 1, 331 genes are elevated in Leydig cells compared to other cell types.
 Leydig cells are hormone-producing endocrine cells that are located outside the seminiferous ducts in the testis.
 The interactions between Leydig cells, Sertoli cells, and germinal cells are essential, both for the development of testis and the progress of spermatogenesis.
 Of the highly enriched genes in testis, only a few are specifically expressed in Leydig cells.
-Examples of proteins with elevated expression in Leydig cells include the enzyme hydroxysteroid 17-beta dehydrogenase 3 (HSD17B3) involved in the production of testosterone and phosphoribosyl pyrophosphate synthetase 2 (PRPS2) which plays a central role in nucleotide synthesis.
+Examples of proteins with elevated expression in Leydig cells include delta like non-canonical Notch ligand 1 (DLK1) which is known to maintain cells in an undifferentiated state and insulin like 3 (INSL3), a hormone which plays a role in reproductive tissue development.

 Other endocrine cells

 There are additional endocrine cells in the body that currently lack scRNA-seq data at Human Protein Atlas.
-Endocrine cells are also found in the pituitary gland, adrenal gland and thyroid gland.
+Endocrine cells are also found in the pituitary gland, adrenal gland, and thyroid gland.
 The pituitary gland, at the base of the brain, is referred to as the master endocrine gland since it regulates most other endocrine organs in the body.
-The anterior part consists mainly of hormone-producing epithelial cells (somatotropes, corticotrophs, thyrotropes, gonadotropes, and lactotropes) that store hormones in secretory granules, to later be released into the bloodstream and facilitates further downstream effects in peripheral tissues, including thyroid stimulating hormone (TSHB), produced in thyrotropes, follicle-stimulating hormone (FSHB) and luteinizing hormone (LHB), produced in gonadotropes and important regulators of the reproductive system.
+The anterior part consists mainly of hormone-producing epithelial cells (somatotropes, corticotrophs, thyrotropes, gonadotropes, and lactotropes) that store hormones in secretory granules.
+Those hormones are later released into the bloodstream and facilitate further downstream effects in peripheral tissues.
+Hormones like thyroid stimulating hormone (TSHB), produced in thyrotropes, follicle-stimulating hormone (FSHB), and luteinizing hormone (LHB), produced in gonadotropes and important regulators of the reproductive system.

 Endocrine cell function